lesleh/lesleh.co.uk/frontend/src/content/blog/2023/02/hacking-ddns.md

 I recently discovered that my router supports the DynDNS protocol.
 However, I was disappointed to find out that the DynDNS service costs $55 per year just to keep a DNS record updated.
 Nevertheless, I discovered that it's possible to change the host that the router connects to.

+Dynamic Domain Name System (DDNS) is a service that allows users to associate a hostname with a dynamic IP address, allowing users to access a device connected to the Internet using a domain name instead of an IP address.
+DDNS is useful because most Internet Service Providers (ISPs) assign dynamic IP addresses to their customers, which can change over time.
+This makes it difficult to connect to a device using its IP address, as the address may change and cause connection issues.
+DDNS solves this problem by providing a way to associate a hostname with a dynamic IP address, so users can connect to their device using the hostname, which remains constant even if the IP address changes.

+In my specific case, I have a small web server running on a Raspberry Pi which I'd like to expose using a friendly DNS name.

 To achieve this, I created a basic HTTP server using Node.js to capture the incoming requests.
 Here's the code:

 ```js